7.1 Standing Committees and Standing Subcommittees.

 h.
 They shall meet frequently in order to promptly and responsively discharge their duties to the Senate, the faculty, and the University as a whole.

 7.1.4 Committee Officers.
 The chair of each standing committee shall be elected by each committee from its elected membership for a one-year term.
-The chair of each committee shall appoint a secretary to keep minutes.
+Faculty Senate office staff will keep minutes.
 Standing committee chairs or their designees shall serve as faculty representatives to the appropriate Board of Trustees committees (9.1).
 The duties of the chair shall be to report to the Senate at least once a year, schedule and conduct meetings, follow up on actions of the committee, serve as committee spokesperson with respect to the duties in 7.13(e), serve as voting members of the Faculty Senate, and serve on the Executive Council.

 7.1.5 Specific Standing Committees.
 The standing committee charges detailed below shall not be construed to limit their activities and deliberations.

-Supplementing the membership described in 7.121a above, this committee shall include an additional member from the College of Arts and Sciences representing the field of the creative and performing arts.
+In addition to the membership described in 7.121a above, this committee shall include an additional member from the College of Arts and Sciences representing the creative and performing arts.

-184.108.40.206 Educational and Research Technologies Committee.
+188.8.131.52 Educational and Research Technologies Committee.
 This committee shall have the responsibility of matters related to the development and implementation of educational and research technologies at the University that guide acquisition of information literacy by students and faculty.
 It shall review and recommend policies and procedures relating to the planning, introduction, and use of campus-wide technologies, including computers, communications, electronic data handling, and instructional media.
 The committee shall assume responsibility for informing the administration of educational and research priorities and needs related to information literacy and see that these are considered in all planning.
-It shall maintain close liaison with the Curricular Affairs Committee, the Financial and Physical Planning Committee, the Student Affairs Committee, and the Research, Scholarship, and Graduate Education Committee.
-In addition to the membership stipulated in Section 220.127.116.11a and 18.104.22.168, each of these committees shall appoint one of their elected members to serve as a voting member on the Educational and Research Technologies Committee.
+It shall maintain close liaison with the Curricular Affairs Committee, the Financial and Physical Planning Committee, the Student Affairs Committee, and the Research, Scholarship, and the Creative Arts Committee.
 The committee shall maintain close liaison with appropriate administrative offices in its areas of responsibility and with the Educational Policy and Institutional Resources Committee of the Board of Trustees.

 7.3.1 Ad Hoc Grievance Committee for non-represented faculty.
 The Grievance Committee shall consist of seven persons, all of whom shall be voting members.
 The Faculty Ombudsperson shall not be a member of the Committee, but may attend all meetings and hearings of the Committee unless excluded by Committee majority vote.
 Five members of the Committee shall be members of the faculty, appointed by the Faculty Senate Executive Council (“Executive Council”).
 Two Committee members shall be administrators with academic experience, appointed by the Provost.
 The Grievance Committee shall elect a chair from among members appointed by the Executive Council.

 7.4 Joint Committees.
-The administration and the Faculty Senate may create committees for the purpose of studying issues for which joint responsibility is appropriate.
+The administration and the Faculty Senate may create committees for which joint responsibility is appropriate.
 The faculty members of a joint committee will be appointed both by the appropriate administrative officer and by the Senate President.
 The appointing administrative officer and the Senate President will share joint responsibility for the committee, to whom the committee shall report.
 Reports from joint committees shall be promptly communicated to the Executive Council and to the Senate.